Bhawyag5/mysql/README.md

 address VARCHAR(40),Phone VARCHAR(12), Gender VARCHAR(6));
 3. To view the table:
 a.
 SELECT * FROM  student;
+b.
 4. ALTER
 Change the size of a particular column.
 a.
 ALTER TABLE student modify Gender varchar(10);
 Add a new column to existing Table.
 a.
 ALTER Table student ADD email varchar(20);
+b.
 5. Delete a column from Existing Table;
 a.	alter Table student  DROP column email;

 6. DROP:
 Destroy  TABLE  Along with its data
 a.	drop table student;

 Experiment-4